-Major information sheets are available for most of our majors.
-If you are undecided
+Degree Roadmaps are available for every major.
+If you are undecided about a major,

-about a major, indicate Undeclared on the appropriate forms until a definite decision is reached.
-For general information,
+indicate Undeclared on the appropriate forms until a definite decision is reached.

 Regular advising is key to the successful and timely completion of a degree.
-Depending on the major department's procedure, an academic adviser is assigned to each student, or selected by the student.
-The University Advising Center (Joyal Administration Building, Room 224) advises undeclared majors and can advise all students on General Education and non-major related degree requirements.
-At a minimum, all undergraduate students are expected to review their “roadmap” to graduation with an adviser from their major department by the end of the term in which they complete 75 units.
+Depending on the major department's procedure, an academic advisor is assigned to each student, or selected by the student.
+The University Advising Center (Joyal Administration Building, Room 224) advises undeclared majors and those re-deciding on a major.
+At a minimum, all undergraduate students are expected to review their “roadmap” to graduation with an advisor from their College Advising Center or department by the end of the term in which they complete 75 units.
 Some departments require advising earlier and more often.

 Undergraduate students entering the university without a major are strongly encouraged